dieghernan/dieghernan.github.io/collections/_posts/2024-02-05-optimize-images-r.md

 this blog using `resmush_dir()`, which is a shorthand for optimizing all files in a specific folder.

-There are other alternatives that I would discuss [at the end of this post](#other-alternatives), but in one line, the reSmush.it API performs fast with minimal configuration for a wide range of formats without needing an API key.
+There are other alternatives that I discuss [at the end of this post](#other-alternatives), but in one line, the reSmush.it API performs fast with minimal configuration for a wide range of formats without needing an API key.